Americans convicted in Congo of a botched coup attempt now face US charges

 A fourth man alleged by prosecutors to be a bomb-making expert was also charged for aiding the plot.

-The complaint arises from allegations that resulted in three of the defendants being detained in Congo and receiving death sentences.
+The complaint stems from allegations that led to three of the defendants being detained in Congo and receiving death sentences.
 The sentences were later commuted to punishments of life imprisonment.

-In the culmination of a long-running FBI investigation, the Justice Department accused the men of providing training, weapons, equipment and other support to a rebel army that was formed to try to overthrow the government last year.
+Following a long-running FBI investigation, the Justice Department accused the men of providing training, weapons and other support to a rebel army that was formed to try to overthrow the government last year.

 Among the three Americans is 22-year-old Marcel Malanga, son of opposition figure Christian Malanga, who led the coup attempt that targeted the presidential palace in Kinshasa.
-The elder Malanga, who livestreamed from the palace during the attempt, was later killed while resisting arrest, Congolese authorities said.
+The elder Malanga livestreamed from the palace during the attempt and was later killed while resisting arrest, Congolese authorities said.

 Prosecutors say the goal of the plot was to establish a new government known as New Zaire and install Christian Malanga as its president.
 The younger Malanga identified himself as the “Chief of Staff of the Zaire army” and acted as a leader of the rebel forces, court documents say.